smoeding/puppet-file_capability/README.md

 }
 ```

-If Puppet manages the file specified by the `file` parameter, then this type will autorequire that resource.
+If Puppet manages the file specified by the `file` parameter, then this type will autorequire the file resource.

 ##### `capability`